 The Waiting Place - Australian Catholics Magazine

-In late 2020 I was humbled to be approached by Australian Catholics Magazine to create a custom illustration for the cover of their Schools Edition for Autumn 2021.
+In late 2020 I was approached by Australian Catholics Magazine about creating a custom illustration for the cover of their Schools Edition for Autumn 2021.

 1. We discussed the four main project points: